 Most people with mental health problems are able to get treatment and support at home, sometimes with the help of their GP.
-But there may be times when you are so unwell that you need to go to hospital to get treatment.
+But there may be times when you need to go to hospital to get treatment.

 You are a voluntary patient (sometimes called an informal patient) if you are having in-patient treatment in a psychiatric hospital of your own free will.

 You should have capacity to understand that you are going into hospital and agree to treatment for your mental health problem.

 If you are feeling unwell, and feel that you need treatment in hospital, you can get a referral from your GP or psychiatrist.
 If you need help more urgently, you can either phone for an ambulance or go to your local accident and emergency department.

 Sometimes, a local mental health team may come and assess you if they are worried about you.
 Depending on how unwell you are, you might then be admitted to hospital informally or sectioned under the Mental Health Act.
 See our information on sectioning to find out more about how the sectioning process works.